Aperture (magazine): 1976–2001

 Harris became the magazine's principal editor in 1992; under her guidance over the following two decades Aperture would place increased focus on social issues, as well as photo-based work, film, video, and new forms of digital media.
-Harris furthered the magazine's longtime practice of including writings by both photography specialists and others, with a view to widening Aperture’s audience and scope.
+Harris furthered the magazine's longtime practice of including writings by both photography specialists and others, with a view to widening Apertures audience and scope.
 From 1992 to 2002, Harris generally edited two issues of the magazine a year, and invited outside editors to organize and conceptualize the remaining two.
 Among the guest editors during this time were Rebecca Busselle, Peggy Roalf, Michael Sand, Diana C. Stoll, and Andrew Wilkes.
 Along with Wendy Byrne, Roger Gorman and Yolanda Cuomo were also frequently employed as issue designers in this period.

 Harris and Hoffman were married in 1998.
 The magazine was redesigned by Cuomo with issue 159 (Spring 2000); from this point and through the next thirteen years, Cuomo remained the magazine's art director, and issues of Aperture were no longer thematically focused.
 During this period, the magazine continued to explore photography in its many varied forms, as the medium underwent radical changes with the advent of digitization, the Internet, and social media.

 After 36 years as publisher and executive director of Aperture, Michael Hoffman died unexpectedly of complications from meningitis on November 23, 2001, at the age of 59, as preparations were underway for Aperture magazine's fiftieth anniversary.
 He was survived by Harris, as well as by his two children (by Katharine Carter, his first wife), Matthew Perkins Hoffman and Sarah Warren Hoffman.
 In Aperture 167 (Summer 2002), curator, critic, and frequent contributor to Aperture Mark Haworth-Booth observed:

 Michael E. Hoffman was a brave, bold, and occasionally bloody-minded photography publisher....
 Hoffman moved mountains to create marvelous publications—over 450 books and exhibition catalogs, plus more than a hundred issues of the magazine.
 He charmed to raise money.
 He cajoled and inspired authors, photographers, designers, editors, printers, and co-publishers.
 He was driven and visionary.
 He delighted and infuriated the readers of his publications and the visitors to his elegant and original exhibitions.
 He changed the cultural landscape and many lives for the better.